pagkly/Zed/Investopedia3/Understanding One Belt One Road (OBOR).md

 While China continues to pitch OBOR as an all-inclusive project for regional development, other nations perceive it as a strategic move by the Asian powerhouse to attain significance and control at a regional level and to play a larger role at the global level by building and controlling a China-focused trading network.

 China sees this venture as an opportunity to emerge as a regional leader.
-In the future, we may see a boost in the [Chinese yuan](https://www.investopedia.com/terms/forex/c/cny-china-yuan-renminbi.asp), with increased usage in the OBOR region.
+In the future, we may see a boost in the [[Chinese yuan]](https://www.investopedia.com/terms/forex/c/cny-china-yuan-renminbi.asp), with increased usage in the OBOR region.